The people behind the Wakatobi experience

 Randal Sanders – Louisiana, USA

-Randal began his diving career in 1975, and spent the next ten years plunging into Caribbean, Bahamas, and Gulf of Mexico waters.
-His first tropical Pacific trip forever changed his interests, and he became an Indo-Pacific trip promoter.
-He learned of Wakatobi from friends who returned with rave reviews, he began investigating, and the more he looked, the clearer it became.
-With a background in engineering, he marvels at the utopia Wakatobi’s founders established on a tiny, remote, island on the Indonesian frontier.
-“After cruises on a number of premier live-aboards, I never thought I’d enjoy a land-based Indo-Pacific trip,” he says.
+Randal began his diving career in 1975, and spent the next ten years enjoying Caribbean, Bahamas, and Gulf of Mexico waters.
+His first tropical Pacific trip forever changed his diving priorities, and he became an Indo-Pacific trip promoter.
+After learning of Wakatobi Dive Resort from friends who returned with rave reviews, he began investigating, and it was immediately clear that WDR was a unique destination.
+With a background in engineering, he marveled at the utopia Wakatobi’s founders established on a tiny, remote island on the Indonesian frontier.
+He explains, “After cruises on a number of premier live-aboards, I never thought I’d find a land-based dive operation that could compare.
+However, my diving experience at Wakatobi was equal or superior to my various live-aboard cruises, but with the convenience of being resort-based.
+Considering the beautiful accommodations, restaurant, spa, etc., not to mention the amazing House Reef shore diving plus over 50 other dive sites visited by WDR’s fleet of roomy day boats, WDR is a dive and snorkeling destination like no other I have experienced.
+Whether it’s Wakatobi Dive Resort or Pelagian Liveaboard (or both!), our guests can truly experience the best of both worlds”.

 Bob Kippola – California, USA